bmilcs/bmilcs/README.md

 I'm Bryan, an aspiring full stack web developer.

-🔭 I’m currently working on completing the Odin Project, which focuses on the fundamentals of modern web development.
+🔭 I’m currently working on completing the NodeJS section in the Odin Project, which focuses on the fundamentals of modern web development.
 Follow along with [**my progress**](https://github.com/bmilcs/op).

 Check out my **[portfolio here ⚡](https://www.bmilcs.com)**.